IB IA Tutors

 5. IB Coordinators work hard to achieve internal consistency and high marks on all samples submitted.
 Top IA scores correlate with high exam marks and also with the Diploma pass rate.

-6. Thus the IA is a solid indicator of the quality of the entire Diploma Program itself.
+6. Thus, the IA is a solid indicator of the quality of the entire Diploma Program itself.
 Below the top-tier schools, there is often a variation in the quality of IA samples from class to class.

 Variance in IB IA score

-• While the IBH Theater Arts mean IA score maybe a 6 in any given year, the IBH Physics mean score may only be a 3.
+• While the IBH Theater Arts mean IA score may be a 6 in any given year, the IBH Physics mean score may only be a 3.

 • There are many reasons why IA scores may vary greatly between subjects at a particular school, not the least of which may be the nature of the subject itself.

-• However, in my experience, a competent and knowledgeable IB teacher will consistently produce high IA scores year after year while an inexperienced teacher or one who is lacking in subject knowledge will struggle to produce passing IA scores.
+• However, in my experience, a competent and knowledgeable IB teacher will consistently produce high IA scores year after year, while an inexperienced teacher or one who is lacking in subject knowledge will struggle to produce passing IA scores.

 • Many diplomas are lost each year by students who submit a sub-standard Internal Assessment in one subject or another.

-• As a past IB teacher and Coordinator and a current IB Examiner, here are our IB IA tutors 10 best tips on how to “ace” the Internal Assessment and help ensure a top grade in any class.
+• As a past IB teacher and Coordinator and a current IB Examiner, here are our IB IA tutors’ 10 best tips on how to “ace” the Internal Assessment and help ensure a top grade in any class.

 Best Tips from IB IA Tutors-